xtcpete/k_means-pam/README.md

 # K_means and pam Clustering

-This repository contains k-means algothrim and k-mediod algothrim for clustering, and a evaluation metrics for contigency matrix and adjusted rand index for evaluating the algothrim.
+This repository contains k-means and k-mediod algorithms for clustering, and a evaluation metrics for contigency matrix and adjusted rand index for evaluating the algorithm.

-## Test Algothrims
+## Test Algorithms
-Both algothrims are tested under stimulation experiment：
+Both algorithms are tested under stimulation experiment：

 60 data points are sampled form the following distributions each with random seed 20